Umayyad Mosque: Foundation and construction

 Damascus was captured by Muslim Arab forces led by Khalid ibn al-Walid in 634.
 In 661, the Islamic Caliphate came under the rule of the Umayyad dynasty, which chose Damascus to be the administrative capital of the Muslim world.
 The Byzantine cathedral had remained in use by the local Christians, but a prayer room (musalla) for Muslims was constructed on the southeastern part of the building.
 The musalla did not have the capacity to house the rapidly growing number of Muslim worshippers in Damascus.
 The city otherwise lacked sufficient free space for a large congregational mosque.
 The sixth Umayyad caliph, al-Walid I (r.
 705–715), resolved to construct such a mosque on the site of the cathedral in 706.
+Proclaiming:

+Inhabitants of Damascus, four things give you marked superiority over the rest of the world: your climate, your water, your fruits, and your baths.
+To these I wanted to add a fifth: this mosque.”
 Al-Walid personally supervised the project and had most of the cathedral, including the musalla, demolished.
 The construction of the mosque completely altered the layout of the building, though it preserved the outer walls of the temenos (sanctuary or inner enclosure) of the Roman-era temple.
 While the church (and the temples before it) had the main building located at the centre of the rectangular enclosure, the mosque's prayer hall is placed against its south wall.
 The architect recycled the columns and arcades of the church, dismantling and repositioning them in the new structure.
 Besides its use as a large congregational mosque for the Damascenes, the new house of worship was meant as a tribute to the city.